Portland's Relocation Ordinance

 Relocation Assistance is awarded as follows:

 $2,900 – Studio or SRO (Single Room Occupancy)

 $3,300 – One Bedroom Dwelling Unit

 $4,200 – Two Bedroom Dwelling Unit

 $4,500 – Three Bedroom or larger Dwelling Unit

-Related to rent increases, the tenant now can submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
-The landlord is then obligated to pay the relocation assistance within 31 calendar days after receiving the tenant's request.
+If Relocation is triggered by serving a rent increase of at least 10%, the tenant may submit their "request for relocation assistance" within the first 45 days of the rent increase notice period.
+The landlord is then obligated to pay the relocation assistance within 31 calendar days of receiving the tenant's request.

-After the tenant receives the relocation assistance, the tenant has six months from the effective date of the rental increase to either:
+After the tenant receives the relocation assistance triggered by the increase in rent notice, the tenant has six months from the effective date of the rental increase to either:

 - Pay back the relocation assistance and remain in the dwelling unit (paying raised rent amount)

 - Provide landlord with notice to terminate the rental agreement